-Resilience is the ability to absorb high levels of change, while maintaining your personal resourcefulness.?
-It is more than stress management.?
-Stress management is about ?managing? or getting rid of something that is negative (that you don?t want).?
-Developing or building resilience is more about creating something positive (that you want).?
-Focusing on what you want to create provides you with opportunities and ?answers? that will not come to you when you focus on what you want to eliminate.
+Resilience is the ability to absorb high levels of change, while maintaining your personal resourcefulness.
+It is more than stress management.
+Stress management is about managing or getting rid of something that is negative (that you don’t want).
+Developing or building resilience is more about creating something positive (that you want).
+Focusing on what you want to create provides you with opportunities and answer that will not come to you when you focus on what you want to eliminate.

 What do you want?

 I want to be calm at home with my family.